imfaizanashraf/Mlops_dvc_dataversionsing/README.md

 # Mlops_dvc_dataversionsing
-the repo implements the idea of data versoning using dvc
+This repo implements the idea of data versoning using dvc